Our Professional Team

 June Lewis - PA to Rabbis

 June is PA to the rabbis which is an incredibly interesting and challenging position.
 Previously she worked for 26 years at the Sternberg Centre, the Head Office of Reform Judaism in various roles, assisting many if not all of both Liberal and Reform rabbis.
-June is a member of the United Synagogue, but if says if she had to choose another synagogue, EHRS would be top of her list.
+June and her husband Brian are members of Kenton United Synagogue, but says if she had to choose another synagogue, EHRS would be top of her list.
 She loves the services at EHRS and the activities on offer.
 Her passion and interests are largely family, especially her grandchildren Ella, Harry and Sadie Rose.
-Sadie is named after June’s mother Rose passed away having lived to be a remarkable 100 years of age.
+Sadie is named after June’s mother Rose, who passed away having lived to be a remarkable 100 years of age.
 June’s interests include reading, music, and creative writing be it in a small way.
-She is writing diaries for each of my grandchildren who may or may not read them when they are older.
+She is writing diaries for each of her grandchildren who may or may not read them when they are older.
 She also has a granddog Alfie but he doesn’t have a diary.

 Rochelle is originally from South Africa and has been living with her husband in the UK since 2012.
 They are now British citizens and enjoy the lifestyle here very much.
 Rochelle has been working at EHRS since 2016 and enjoys the position of receptionist, meeting new people and keeping busy all day.
 Developing strong relationships is the foundation of everything she does, both professionally and personally.
 Outside of work, she is keen on sewing, cooking and meeting up with friends.
 Rochelle has three daughters, who live in Sydney, Auckland and one thankfully who lives here in the UK.
 They each have two children, and Rochelle and her husband were very excited to travel to Australia and New Zealand in October 2019 to celebrate their grandson’s Bar Mitzvah and granddaughter’s Bat Mitzvah.
 This was the first time in 10 years that the whole family were all together.
 Her favourite TV show has been Shtisel and she looks forward to another series.